Binance: 2020–2023

-Binance has a strong brand presence in Africa.
 Binance sponsored the Africa Cup of Nations in 2021.
 It is also taking crypto education to many countries on the continent.
 Binance invested US$500 million towards the acquisition of Twitter by Elon Musk that completed in October 2022.
 Following the investment, the company announced the creation of a team to work on how blockchain and cryptocurrencies could be helpful to Twitter.
 On 8 November 2022, Binance offered to buy rival cryptocurrency exchange FTX's non-US operations (FTX.com) to help cover the latter's liquidity crunch.
 Binance backed out of the deal the next day citing concerns about FTX's business practices and investigations by US financial regulators.

-On November 30, 2022, Binance purchased Sakura Exchange.
-The acquisition allowed Binance to re-enter the Japanese Crypto market.
+On 30 November 2022, Binance purchased Sakura Exchange.
+The acquisition allowed Binance to re-enter the Japanese cryptocurrency market.

-Binance coin (BNB)

-The company has launched two cryptocurrencies which it developed itself: Binance Coin (BNB), and BinanceUSD (BUSD).
-BNB launched July 2017, which started as an Ethereum token and later moved to Binance Smart Chain (BSC), launched September 2020.
-BSC later merged with the older Binance Chain and was rebranded into BNB chain.
-BNB Chain operates using "Proof of Staked Authority", a combination of proof of stake and proof of authority.
-It has 21 approved validators.
-As of 2021, Binance Coin was the cryptocurrency with the third highest market capitalization.
-Binance allows its users to pay fees on its exchange with BNB.

-BNB Chain supports smart contracts and is compatible with the Ethereum virtual machine (EVM).

-There have been multiple criticisms of Binance Smart Chain concerning its level of centralisation, which had led to several exploits on the network.

-BUSD

-BUSD, or Binance USD, is a US Dollar pegged stablecoin issued by Binance.
-According to Binance it is backed 1:1 by a reserve of US Dollars and was founded by them in partnership with Paxos who is the issuer of the token.
-Paxos holds the reserves only partially in cash deposited in their US bank accounts with the other part held in U.S. Treasuries.
-BUSD is natively issued on the Ethereum blockchain by Paxos.
-Binance creates Binance-Peg BUSD by locking the natively ERC-20 BUSD in a smart contract on the Ethereum Blockchain and issuing Binance-Peg BUSD equivalent to the amount held in reserve in the smart contract.
-Binance-Peg BUSD is native to BNB chain.
+In July 2023, several senior executives resigned from the company.
+The Wall Street Journal reported that Binance had cut its global workforce by as many as 1,000 staff.
+CNBC reported that the number of staff cuts could total 3,000 by the end of 2023.
+Zhao did not deny layoffs were occurring but claimed both the reported numbers and the reasons for the senior executive departures were not accurate.
+In June 2023, Binance had 790 million US dollars in outflows after the SEC announced its lawsuit and Forbes reported that the company had 120 million users globally.
+On 21 November 2023, a US judge convicted Binance on multiple charges—including violations of the Bank Secrecy Act, money laundering schemes, unlicensed money transmitting, and sanctions violations.
+As part of the plea deal, the company agreed to pay $4 billion in fines, and Changpeng Zhao stepped down as CEO with a $50 million fine.
+Zhao was succeeded by Richard Teng.